 - The report is badly organised and lacks features such as an appropriate introduction, a conclusion, a table of contents, a bibliography.
 The notation is inadequate.
 Diagrams, graphs and tables are badly drawn or badly presented.
-There are serious lapses in grammar, spelling and typography. - Failure to communicate the material at its intended level of exposition.
-Inadequate presentation of material. - No evidence that the candidate has considered how to communicate the critical issues. - The candidate largely ignored advice and guidance, provided by the project supervisor, that might have raised the level of achievement. - The work is very poorly written and shows a serious inability to structure and present a logical argument. - Coverage of appropriate material is inadequate, with little information provided relevant to the claims made, or conclusions drawn, within the project. - Little or no attempt to cover any relevant literature. - Little or no attempt to evaluate or integrate relevant literature. - Serious misunderstanding of key concepts and issues. - ‡ No evidence that the candidate has mastered new material at the level of 3H. - ‡ Few or no appropriate illustrative examples. - ‡ Poor analysis of examples, with serious errors or misconceptions.

-- ‡ The project constitutes an inadequate set of notes for a 3H course comprising the subject of the material. - Serious flaws exist in the applied aspects of the project making it difficult or impossible for the project to meet its aims. - Data analysis techniques are inappropriate and the results are presented inadequately. - An inability to show how the results of the project relate to the theoretical framework. - $\ast\,$ Serious misinterpretations of results.
+There are serious lapses in grammar, spelling and typography. - The candidate largely ignored advice and guidance, provided by the project supervisor, that might have raised the level of achievement. - The work is very poorly written and shows a serious inability to structure and present a logical argument. - Coverage of the necessary literature is inadequate, with little information provided relevant to the claims made, or conclusions drawn, within the project. - Serious misunderstanding of key concepts and issues. - [‡] No evidence that the candidate has mastered new material at the level of 4H. - ‡ Few or no appropriate illustrative examples. - ‡ Poor analysis of examples, with serious errors or misconceptions. - ‡ The project constitutes an inadequate set of notes for a 4H course comprising the subject of the material. - Serious flaws exist in the applied aspects of the project making it difficult or impossible for the project to meet its aims. - Data analysis techniques are inappropriate and the results are presented inadequately. - $\ast\,$ An inability to show how the results of the project relate to the theoretical framework. - Serious misinterpretations of results.

-Checklist 90+ 80+ 70+ 60+ 50+ 40+ Fail • Is the report organized into sections and appendices, with appropriate introduction, conclusion, and table of contents? • Is the choice and use of notation suitable?
-Are diagrams, graphs and tables appropriate and well presented? • Is the bibliography complete and with citations properly made? • Is the grammar, spelling and typography correct?
-Is communication of the material appropriate to a 3H audience? • Are there any weaknesses in presentation of the material?
-Is there evidence of significant insight and original thought in communicating the critical issues? • Was there little technical help from the topic supervisor, relative to the difficulty of the material? • Is the flow of the material well-structured and logically argued? • Is there wide coverage of appropriate material?
+Checklist 90+ 80+ 70+ 60+ 50 + 40 + Fail • Is the report organized into sections and appendices, with appropriate introduction, conclusion, and table of contents? • Is the choice and use of notation suitable?
+Are diagrams, graphs and tables appropriate and well pre- sented? • Is the bibliography complete and with citations properly made? • Is the grammar, spelling and typography correct?
+Is communication of the material appropriate to a 4H audi- ence? • Are there any weaknesses in presentation of the material?
+Is there evidence of significant insight and original thought in communicating the critical issues? • Was there little technical help from the topic supervisor, rel- ative to the difficulty of the material? • Is the flow of the material well-structured and logically ar- gued? • Is the content sufficiently broad and deep?
 Is there wide coverage of relevant literature?
-Is there superior evaluation and integration of relevant literature? ‡ Is there evidence of mastery of new material at least at 3H level? ‡ Does the report form a model for a 3H course comprising the subject of the material? ‡ ‡ Is there a good choice of illustrative examples?
+Is there superior evaluation and integration of relevant liter- ature? ‡ Is there evidence of mastery of new material at least at 4H level? + Is there evidence of originality in terms of new insights into a possibly well-established area? ‡ Does the report form a model for a 4H course comprising the subject of the material? +-+ +-+ Is there a good choice of illustrative examples?
 Is there insightful and pertinent analysis of novel examples?
 Is the application of known methodology to a novel area of application correct?
-In executing applied aspects of the work, has there been careful attention to critical design issues?
+In executing applied aspects of the work, has there been care- ful attention to critical design issues?
 Is the choice of data analysis appropriate?
 Is the presentation and reporting of results appropriate?
 Is there clear and coherent interpretation of data and the results of other studies?
 Is there comprehensive understanding of the importance of the results in the context of the theoretical framework?